Kruceo/Synco/README.md

 # Goals

-- Not intermediate server dependencie.
+- Operate without any intermediate server dependencies.
-- Not opening ports
+- Avoid opening network ports.
-- Not public IP
+- Do not require a public IP.

 ## Features